 - There are about 600,000 online slot machines in North America alone, with Las Vegas being the most densely populated slot capital: there is one slot machine for every eight people living in Vegas.

-- Super Big Bertha was the world’s biggest slot machine, measuring a huge two metres across and 2.5 metres high.
-It was impossible for a human being to pull the lever in order to get the eight massive reels into motion, so it was powered by a five horsepower motor.
+- Super Big Bertha was the world’s biggest slot machine, measuring a huge two meters wide and 2.5 meters high.
+It was impossible for a human being to pull the lever in order to get the eight massive reels into motion, which is why it was then powered by a five horsepower motor.
 It took half-dollars and dollars, and offered an impressive million-dollar jackpot – which was made way less impressive by how unlikely winning it was.
-With twenty symbols on eight reels, odds of hitting the jackpot were 25.6 billion to one.
+With twenty symbols on eight reels, the odds of hitting the jackpot were 25.6 billion to one.

 - The roulette machine has no memory, so the odds of winning are the same at every pull, just like a coin flip.
 The idea of a hot streak, or the practice of moving to another machine once you win, is all simply superstition.

 - The term one-armed bandit didn’t start as a nickname for the slot machines themselves: in fact, in the bordellos of San Francisco where mechanical slots first gained their popularity, they attracted shady characters.
-These ‘bandits’ learned to manipulate the handles of slots in order to pay themselves out by cheating the machine.
+These ‘bandits’ learned to manipulate the handles of slots by cheating the machine in order to pay themselves out.